 So, be careful where you draw your inspiration from.

-Step 4: Prepare Canva template deliverables
+Step 4: Prepare a PDF with your Canva template link

 When you create a design in Canva, you share it with your buyers as a template.